-Bounce rate: The amount of people who left your website after viewing a single page and not taking any further action.
+Bounce rate: The number of people who left your website after viewing a single page and not taking further action.

 Dwell time: The length of time people stayed on your site.
 As you can imagine, the longer the dwell time, the better.